menu

 Setting & Lifestyle

-Overall, Harrisburg’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Harrisburg’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Harrisburg has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Harrisburg has few renters and college students.
 But the biggest reason it is quieter in Harrisburg than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Harrisburg may be for you.